mobiliabrus/tourbook/docs/2-tour.md

 driving:2.739671959819654,101.72049967310232,LCCT|3.1314496300435706,101.69091652316015,KL Sentral
 ```

-Taking airport bus from LCCT, I reached KL Sentral in night.
+Taking airport bus from LCCT, I reached KL Sentral at midnight.
 I was going to took the Monorail, but the station was already shutdown.

 ```<a-map>